flashcordon/big-history/Systeme-Terre.md

 locally, but can either amplify or reduce runoff and soil moisture regionally through altering the pattern of precipitation.

-- The increase of
-vegetation greenness is especially strong in agricultural regions (for example, India13) and recently afforested areas (for example, China13,39); collectively, China and India alone contribute more than 30% of the total net increase in the global LAI13. leaf area index (LAI).
-- substantial uncertainties remain in the tropical vegetation greenness estimations due to the saturation effects of greenness indices in dense vegetation41 and contamination by clouds and aerosols4
-- Several factors are thought to impact vegetation greening, including rising atmospheric CO2 concentrations, climate change, nitrogen deposition and land- use changes.
-However, nonlinear impacts and interactions make it challenging to quantify the individual contribution of these factors to the observed greening trend.
 - As CO2 is the substrate for photosynthesis, rising atmospheric CO2 concentration can enhance photosynthesis66 by accelerating the rate of